FaCuZ/zabbix-rpc/README.md

 | `query` | A value which defines, what data should be returned.<br><br>Can be defined as an array of property names to return only specific properties, or as one of the predefined values:<br>`extend` - returns all object properties.<br>`count` - returns the number of retrieved records, supported only by certain subselects. |

 *Zabbix API always returns values as strings or arrays only.*

-Soon I will carry out a more detailed documentation of each function, parameters and options.

 ## License